zhangyang223/YangYangBot/README.md

 ## Known Issues
 - if the length of the song is more than an hour, then current progress is incorect because it only displays mm:ss.
-- concurrent issue when adding a playlist fast enough, the ordering is wrong.
+- when removing the song that is currently playing, it will stop playing.

 ## Acknowledgement